ad-freiburg/qlue-ui/README.md

 cp .env.dist .env
 ```

-Then open .env and update the values according to your setup (e.g., database paths, URLs, API endpoints).
+Then open .env and update the values according to your setup.

 ### 2. Build and run with Docker